hal9ai/hal9/site/overview.md

 ---
-title: "Readme"
+title: "Overview"
 ---

-# Hal9: Interactive data apps &mdash; design visually, power with code
+> Hal9: Interactive data apps &mdash; design visually, power with code

 Hal9 is a framework for building *interactive data apps* for data scientists and engineers.
 It allows you to utilize your DS/ML code with minimal overhead, and frees you from having to worry about frontend web frameworks.
 Hal9 consists of the following components: